 - A concise summary of your research project, goals, and objectives

 - Background and qualifications of your research team

-- Details on how you anticipate to apply the Akura™ Flow system and proposed experimental setup
+- Details on how you anticipate applying the Akura™ Flow system and proposed experimental setup

 Preference will be given to projects that aim to:

 - Leverage scalability through automation

 - Evaluate the effects of flow on tissue function and/or modulation

 €5000, for the complete package (not including models or media), less than €40 per condition.
 Grant support may be available depending on the project idea, scope, and scale.

 Academic Access Program Deliverables